-From the point of view of this blog: David Means was the judge for the 2013 Willesden Herald international short story competition, awarding the prize mug to a story by Danielle McLaughlin, which you can read in Willesden Herald: New Short Stories 7.
+We never miss the chance to plug our own anthologies.
+So, we have to tell you now that David Means was the judge for the 2013 Willesden Herald international short story competition.
+The prize mug went to a story by Danielle McLaughlin, which you can read in Willesden Herald: New Short Stories 7.

 Congratulations to Danielle McLaughlin on being one of the writers to receive this outstanding award.
 Danielle was the winner of the Willesden Herald New Short Stories prize 2013, as adjudicated by David Means.
 You can read her story “Holidaying with the Megarrys” in Willesden Herald: New Short Stories 7.